layomoons/datalock/CONTRIBUTING.md

-# How To Contribute To Sherlock
+# How To Contribute To Datalock
 First off, thank you for the help!

 There are many ways to contribute.
 Here is some high level grouping.